 "Yes, well, it was all very surreal," I replied, taking a deep breath as she put down her data slate and gave me her full attention.
-"I seemed to hadn't even noticed the needle go in. be floating and seeing people in outlines, not marines in my dream vision, or whatever it was, actual people, just the outlines, but I seemed to know they were people.
+"I seemed to hadn't even noticed the needle go in. be floating and seeing people in outlines, not know they were people.
 They were saying things which I think I thought were about me, but couldn't say for sure.
-Then it transitioned to a female's shower, uh, this one was very... uh... vivid.
+Then it transitioned to a female's shower, uh, this one was very ... uh ... vivid.
 The last one happened after I had woken up from the first bout but fell back asleep, I think.
 It was a fighter pilot asking me to return to duty."
 She picked up a cylindrical instrument.

 "I'm going to check your eyes.
 Please look at the skull."
 A screen on the bulkhead displayed a high resolution image of a skeleton, and I dutifully looked at its skull, which stared back at me unblinking.
-She then shined a light into my eyes She nodded.
-"A good principle.
-In principle.
-In from the side; first the left, then the right.
-"Look at its feet," she then said.
+She then shined a light into my eyes "Look at its feet," she then said.